Why did my credit score drop - financial advice illustration

 Why Did My Credit Score Drop?
-6 Possible Reasons
+6 Powerful Reasons (2026 Guide)

 Why Did My Credit Score Drop So Fast?
-6 Potential Reasons
+6 Common Reasons

-1. You Applied for a Loan or a Credit Card
+1. You Applied for a Loan or Credit Card

 3. Your Credit Card Balance Is Too High